k98kurz/bookchain/readme.md

 ## Overview

-This library provides an accounting system using `sqloquent` for persistence, `packify` for deterministic encoding, `tapescript` for authorization, and the classic rules of double-entry bookkeeping.
-All entries and transactions have deterministic content IDs determined by hashing the relevant contents, and the inclusion of `tapescript` allows for Bitcoin-style locking and unlocking scripts to encode access controls at the account level.
+This library provides an accounting system using sqloquent for persistence, packify for deterministic encoding, tapescript for authorization, and the classic rules of double-entry bookkeeping.
+All entries and transactions have deterministic content IDs determined by hashing the relevant contents, and the inclusion of tapescript allows for Bitcoin-style locking and unlocking scripts to encode access controls at the account level.

 ### Class organization

 `Currency` represents a currency/unit of account for a `Ledger`.
-It includes the number of subunits to track (supports only base 10 currently) and optionally an FX symbol, prefix symbol, and/or postfix symbol to be used with the `format` method (e.g. `USD.format(1200)` could result in "12.00 USD", "$12.00", or "12.00$", respectively).
+It includes the number of subunits to track and optionally the base for conversion to decimal (defaults to 10), FX symbol, prefix symbol, and/or postfix symbol to be used with the `format` method (e.g. `USD.format(1200)` could result in "12.00 USD", "$12.00", or "12.00$", respectively).
 It also includes `to_decimal` method for formatting int amounts into `Decimal`s.

 `Identity` represents a legal person or other entity that can sign contracts or engage in transactions.
 It includes the name, details, and optionally public